concourse/git-resource/README.md

   not pass a `paths` filter test from skewing the cloned history away from `version.ref`, this resource will automatically deepen the clone until `version.ref` is found again.

+* `fetch`: *Optional.* An array of additional branches to fetch.
+By default the repository will be cloned using `git clone --single-branch`, so use this option to specify additional branches that you need available in the clone.

 * `submodules`: *Optional.* If `none`, submodules will not be fetched.
 If specified as a list of paths, only the given paths will be